ziazek/coup_phx2/README.md

 ## Feature roadmap

+- disable actions after an action is clicked
 - should indicate whether user is online or offline based on Presence
 - should show exclamation mark if an action is "unsafe" (is a bluff)
 - should show individual toasts, which should expire after 5 seconds.